psilves1/BlackJackPy/README.txt

 which I did.
 It was fun taking what I learned in Java and applying it in another language.
 Also, you might notice that when you click yes on the pop-up window there is a weird screen flash.
 That is because I have a while loop going that basically restarts my entire application.

+!!!!!Also, you're going to need to download Python 3.
+If you run this on Python 2 it won't run!!!!!

 Other than that, it plays like normal Blackjack